aliyun/terraform-provider-alicloud/website/docs/r/ess_scaling_group.html.markdown

 * `group_deletion_protection` - (Optional, Available in v1.102.0+) Specifies whether the scaling group deletion protection is enabled. `true` or `false`, Default value: `false`.
 * `launch_template_id` - (Optional, Available in v1.141.0+) Instance launch template ID, scaling group obtains launch configuration from instance launch template, see [Launch Template](https://www.alibabacloud.com/help/doc-detail/73916.html).
 Creating scaling group from launch template enable group automatically.
 * `launch_template_version` - (Optional, Available in v1.159.0+) The version number of the launch template.
 Valid values are the version number, `Latest`, or `Default`, Default value: `Default`.
-* `group_type` - (Optional, Available in v1.164.0+) Resource type within scaling group.
+* `group_type` - (Optional, ForceNew, Available in v1.164.0+) Resource type within scaling group.
 Optional values: ECS, ECI.
 Default to ECS.
 * `health_check_type` - (Optional, Available in v1.193.0+) Resource type within scaling group.
 Optional values: ECS, NONE.
 Default to ECS.
 * `tags` - (Optional, Available in v1.160.0+) A mapping of tags to assign to the resource.
   - Key: It can be up to 64 characters in length.
 It cannot begin with "aliyun", "acs:", "http://", or "https://".
 It cannot be a null string.